aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/critical-effort-driven-tasks/_index.md

 import com.aspose.tasks.TaskUtils;
 import com.aspose.tasks.Tsk;
 ```

-Now, let's break down each step into a comprehensive guide:
-## Step 1: Collect Tasks Using ChildTasksCollector
+### Step 1: Collect Tasks Using `ChildTasksCollector`
 Create a `ChildTasksCollector` instance to collect all tasks from the root task using `TaskUtils.apply`.
-This ensures you have access to all tasks within the project.
+This ensures you have access to every task within the project.

 ```java
 // The path to the documents directory.
 String dataDir = "Your Document Directory";